tensorflow/tfx/tfx/orchestration/experimental/centralized_kubernetes_orchestrator/README.md

-# TFleX Centralized Kubernetes Orchestrator
+# TFX Centralized Kubernetes Orchestrator

 Code in this directory is under development.
 This orchestrator is experimental and we don't have any plans to support this